Macadamia hybrid seedlings chain of flowers

 lindheimerii TEXAS MUHLY, GULF COAST MUHLY at Sierra Azul Nursery at UC Berkeley this is a Texan version of our own familiar Deer Grass, but with a wider, bluer grey leaf and a more open, airy display of the flower stalks.
 The stalks themselves are tinged purple when blooming then are retained and age to silver by late summer.
 It is also lower and a little more garden tolerant, coming from a region with summer rainfall.
 Think of it as a Helictotrichon scaled up.
 It makes a great focal point plant and can also be used as a massed groundcover.
 It looks great with boulders.
 Sierra Azul Nursery has a couple of good examples in their demonstration garden.
 To about 3' tall, taller when blooming, 4' across, drought tolerant when established.
 Sun to part shade, best in soils of at least average drainage.
 Sunset zones 5-24/USDA zone 7. rev 6/2006

-basjoo JAPANESE FIBER BANANA in Portland mature mat in spring, Richard Josephson's, Santa Cruz flower and fruit spike wonderful columnar trunks at Strybing Arboretum a hardy (zone 5-6) banana, probably THE most cold hardy banana species.
+basjoo JAPANESE FIBER BANANA in Portland Glasshouse Works garden - Athens, Ohio mature mat in spring, Richard Josephson's, Santa Cruz flower and fruit spike wonderful columnar trunks at Strybing Arboretum a hardy (zone 5-6) banana, probably THE most cold hardy banana species.
 This species will survive snow and great amounts of cold, acting as a giant deciduous perennial.
 Unlike most other bananas, the foliage can take down to freezing or even slightly below without damage.
 Its trunks are know to take mid twenties before beginning to freeze down.
 In fact, one grower I know in the Pacific Northwest summed it up when he said “If it isn't freezing, it's growing.”
 It will reach 8-12' tall in one growing season with enough heat, water, and fertilizer, and can go close to 20' at maturity.
 In mild climates, it will overwinter and the stands look much like any other banana.
 While leaves will survive light frosts, they tend to get badly tattered during winter storms, and plants are probably best at least partially cut back early in spring in most situations.
 Like most bananas, it probably forms its flower stalk the first year and it emerges and continues the reproductive cycle the second year.
 If it doesn't freeze down, you may see typical banana flowers and small, seedy, essentially inedible fruit.
 All bananas seem to appreciate a warm situation, and if you are in the cool coastal belts, you should site this plant so it receives at least some direct sunlight in winter.
 This species will reportedly take 0°F without protection and -20°F with thick mulch.
 But unless you are in a very cold area where this species' extreme hardiness will be of value, why not try one of the fruiting types, which will look as good or better and may reward you with fruit as well?
 This species is actually not the real “Japanese Fiber Banana,” M. balbisiana is.
 And it is not really from Japan, it is from China.
-In fact, no bananas are truly native to Japan; even M. balbisiana is an introduced species there. rev 5/2003
+In fact, no bananas are truly native to Japan; even M. balbisiana is an introduced species there.
+USDA zone 7. rev 8/2017